The Official Blog of the U.S. Agency for International Development

 The health center has a small but well organized store room filled with medical supplies, including adult anti-retroviral medicines and HIV test kits provided by the Global Fund and pediatric antiretroviral drugs (ARVs) and laboratory supplies procured by SCMS with funding from the President’s Emergency Plan for AIDS Relief (PEPFAR) through USAID.
 The store room also serves as a distribution point for nine other smaller health centers in the area.

-In Nigeria, a PEPFAR implementing partner picks up a shipment of HIV test kits from SCMS’s local distribution center Photo credit: David Fombot
+In Ethiopia, a PEPFAR implementing partner picks up a shipment of HIV test kits from SCMS’s local distribution center.
+Photo credit: David Fombot

 As recently as 2009, the health center struggled to manage its relatively small number of medicines and other supplies.
 Staff here told me they faced challenges with drugs expiring and experienced stockouts of drugs and other supplies as well.